neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/README.md

 - Add a headline for the form via `id` and `aria-labelledby` attributes:
   - Provides the user with a recognizable, accessible name for an interactive element.
 - Add a description for the form via `id` and `aria-describedby` attributes:
-  - Provides more verbose information than a label (e.g., via `aria-labelledby`).
+  - Provides more verbose information than a headline (e.g., via `aria-labelledby`).

 ```html
 <h2 id="title">Private Birthday Party Picker</h2>